rakiashi/ComputerApplication/README.md

 ## Requirements

-In order make this project up and running you nned to have following configuration settings :
+In order make this project up and running you need to have following configuration settings :

  -SDK configuration under file browser for latest JDK installed in your machine -Once you are able to see java class files are loaded as expected then you are good to go for next step